What is Foot Mobilisation?

 What aftercare is required?

-As this treatment is non-invasive, there is no aftercare required.
+As Foot Mobilisation Brisbane treatment is non-invasive, there is no aftercare required.
 We start the process with a fairly moderate degree of force to assess response before going at things with more gusto.
-It is not impossible that you might feel a little sore after the treatment but far more often, the immediate result is a ‘freeness’ that has been missing since the time of the injury.
-It is useful to try to apply heat to the area with topical rubs (e.g. dencorub) or hot water bottle a couple of times over the following days.
+It is not impossible that you might feel a little sore after the treatment.
+Far more often though, the immediate result is a ‘freeness’ that has been missing since the time of the injury.
+It is useful to try to apply heat to the area with topical rubs (e.g. Dencorub) or hot water bottle a couple of times over the following days.

 How much does foot mobilisation cost?

 An assessment of your pain and function will be completed as part of your initial assessment.
 If mobilisation is the right thing for you, it will often be done at this first visit.
 The price may vary for repeat visits for a series of treatments.
 If a wide range of areas need to be done, it will occupy a normal appointment.
 If only a small area needs attention, it may be possible to schedule these in a 10 – 15 minute appointment at a lower cost.
 Occassionally we will use mobilisation in concert with other therapies such as soft tissue prolotherapy of the feet.